 A VAT regime went into effect on January 1, 2005.
-The standard tax rate was increased to 20% in October 2012, with a reduced tax rate of 8% or 10% for certain goods and services.
+The standard tax rate was increased to 20 percent in October 2012, with a reduced tax rate of 8 percent or 10 percent for certain goods and services.
 Foreign grants and donations are not subject to VAT, nor are imported humanitarian goods.
 There are limited incentives for philanthropy, and the concept of “public benefit” status is still not fully developed.

 - Constitution of Serbia, Official Gazette No. 98/2006

 - Law on Associations, Official Gazette No. 51/09, 99/2011 (English version)